Balkars

 - Regional Variations

-- Within Kabardino-Balkaria, there are slight variations in dialect and customs between different Balkar communities, influenced by geographic and historical factors.
+- Within Kabardino-Balkaria, there are slight variations in dialect and customs among Balkar communities, influenced by geographic separation and historical interactions with neighboring groups.

 - Bridging Notes